eerollapramod/Perl_Automated_script/README.md

 # Dependencies

+1. User must input the protein of interest "Q3B891" when prompted.
+This initiates the pipeline to retrieves the information.
-1. This script requires the Perl 5.24.3 or later and Bio Perl installed.
+2. This script requires the Perl 5.24.3 or later and Bio Perl installed.
-2. It also requires libraries [Vis](../Vis), [LWP](../LWP) and the file [LWP.pm](../LWP.pm) (provided within this repository).
+3. It also requires libraries [Vis](../Vis), [LWP](../LWP) and the file [LWP.pm](../LWP.pm) (provided within this repository).
 Make sure these are available from the running directory.
-3. Program uses necessary modules from Bio Perl such as "pICalculator".
+4. Program uses necessary modules from Bio Perl such as "pICalculator".
 Therefore,installing these modules is essential.
-4. Script can be run from Command line, Perl command line interpreter or on Linux with Perl version 5.24.3 or later installed including all related modules of Bio Perl.
+5. Script can be run from Command line, Perl command line interpreter or on Linux with Perl version 5.24.3 or later installed including all related modules of Bio Perl.
-5. The HTML files generated from this running this script can be opened using any browser.
+6. The HTML files generated from this running this script can be opened using any browser.

 # Output